Rabbit Logo

 The Captain/XO Model

 This is the central organizing concept for how human and AI captains share the same underlying control protocol.
+For the narrative perspective on how captains experience command through the XO, see The Captain’s Interface.
+For the technical architecture of the three-layer client model, see Client Architecture.

 NPC Captains (headless clients)